 - If you don’t want to use a headset or a tangent, pay attention to the button’s size and their arrangement.
 They should be comfortable to use in gloves.

 - Next, think about the length of the antenna.
-If it’s too long and rigid, there is a risk of breaking it while skiing.
+If it’s too long and rigid, there is a risk of breaking it.
 So, it should be flexible.

 Read more about free walkie-talkie frequencies in Europe.

-Let’s conclude what you should look for in a walkie-talkie for snowboarding or skiing.
+Let’s conclude what you should look for in a walkie-talkie for snowboarding.

 - It should have legal channels that are suitable for your target country

 - It should be comfortable to use

 - It should be able to work using subtones